 I have too many interests and not enough time, so I’m pretty much like all of you, I suppose.
-You will see a lot about writing in here, because I have my first book coming out as of this writing in February of 2019.
+You will see a lot about writing in here, because I just released my first book in February of 2019.
 UNDERCURRENT is my YA fiction, Sci-Fi Action/Adventure, which you’ll hear about later.
 But, you are also likely to see a lot of stuff here about furniture, because I also make and repair furniture.
 When I’m in between projects, I might rant about traffic, or I might write about something funny that happened.
 You.
 Just.
 Never.
 Know.

 So about UNDERCURRENT.

 I worked on this manuscript for a while before I actually started writing it.
 I’d think about the story while driving to work, I’d write down idea, research them, outline chapters and story elements, and talk to my characters.
 Some of them never made it past the auditions, but others became my best friends.
 Then, in November of 2014, I wrote out about 54,000 words of the initial “SFD” during the National Novel Writing Month (NaNoWriMo).
 It went into constant revision mode for the next four years.
 I queried agents (About 40, which I’m told is not enough), tweaking it each time, researching their interests, and tailoring my requests to each one’s interest, studying manuscript wish lists, and following them on Twitter.
 Alas, there was only minimal interest.
 So, I self-published it.